 Policy 6: Information from the FireWise plant list should be made readily available to the public and use of those species should be encouraged.

 Policy 7: The County shall consider other sources of information as they become available.

+Policy 8: The County shall encourage signage promoting fire safety along County roads.

 HOUSING POLICIES

-Policy 1: The location of a mobile home on an individual parcel of land shall be allowed in all areas.
+Policy 1: The location of a manufactured home on an individual parcel of land shall be allowed in all areas.

 Policy 2: The County should work to reduce barriers to permitting accessory dwelling units on rural residential lands to the greatest extent possible.

+Policy 3: Once the SB 391 standards have been adopted at the state level, the County should revise its code to allow ADUs in rural residential zones.

+Policy 4: The County should review its current ADU size limitation to determine if larger ADUs should be allowed on rural residential lands.

+Policy 5: In the future, should the state legislature revise statutes to allow ADUs on resource lands, the County should consider similar code revisions.

+Policy 6: Based upon the 2019 Housing Strategies Report, the County should review its non-residential non-resource zones to determine if inclusion of multi-family dwellings should be permitted.

+Policy 7: New construction shall be encouraged to have a dedicated electric vehicle charging station.

 TRANSPORTATION POLICY